agile-alliance-brazil/submissions/README.md

 This is an open-source conference submission system, built in Rails and has been used for the [Agile Brazil](http://www.agilebrazil.com) conference since 2010.
 Some of the features supported are:

 * User registration
-* User profiles
+* User Profiles
 * Support for I18N (currently supports: en, pt-br)
 * Conference tracks, audience levels, and different session types
-* Session submission
+* Session Submission
 * Comments on sessions
 * Phases and deadlines (submission, early review, review, program compilation)
 * E-mail notifications